cdktf/cdktf-provider-snowflake/API.md

 - *Type:* string

+The name of the Snowflake account.
+Can also come from the `SNOWFLAKE_ACCOUNT` environment variable.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake#account SnowflakeProvider#account}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/snowflake#account SnowflakeProvider#account}

 ---